Surf’s down in California: Governor will close beaches

 Eric Nuñez, president of the California Police Chiefs Association, said it was sent to the group’s members Wednesday evening so they have time to plan ahead of Newsom’s expected announcement Thursday.

 A message to the governor’s office seeking comment wasn’t immediately returned.
-The memo was first reported by the Los Angeles TV station Fox 11.

 While most state parks and many local beaches, trails and parks have been closed for weeks, Newsom’s order is sure to ignite pushback from communities who argue that they can safely provide some relief to residents who are starved of fresh air.